Best buy-to-let mortgage rates – December 2024

 While the interest-only monthly repayment can seem low compared with a repayment mortgage, you can expect to pay a higher interest rate than you would for a residential mortgage product.
 You also need to add to this the larger deposit that will be required to secure the mortgage - mortgage lenders generally require a minimum of 15% of the property purchase price as a deposit.

-If you already own a property, you can also expect to pay a 3% levy on stamp duty on your purchase as it will be classified as an "additional property".
-This will be on top of the usual stamp duty rate.
+If you already own a property, you can also expect to pay a higher rate of stamp duty on your purchase as it will be classified as an "additional property".
 For more information on this, check out our article "Everything you need to know about stamp duty".

 Stamp duty on a buy-to-let or second property